 What types of protein supplements are available for seniors?

-So far, you’ve learned a lot about protein powders.
+So far, you’ve learned a lot about the best protein powders for seniors.
 However, you can also enjoy ready-made protein drinks.
 Sometimes referred to as ready-to-drink supplements, or RTDs, these supplements are pre-made protein drinks.

 An RTD protein shake is even easier for a senior citizen to consume, especially since it doesn’t require mixing any powders.